starkinfra/sdk-python/README.md

 ### Query PixDomains

-You can query for domains of registered SPI participants able to issue dynamic QR Codes.
+Here you can list all Pix Domains registered at the Brazilian Central Bank.
+The Pix Domain object displays the domain name and the QR Code domain certificates of registered Pix participants able to issue dynamic QR Codes.

 ```python
 import starkinfra